Tang Xijing: 2020

 After the postponement of the 2020 Summer Olympics due to the COVID-19 pandemic, Tang competed at the delayed Chinese National Championships in September.
 As the reigning World all-around silver medalist, Tang was a favorite for the title.
 In the qualification round, which also served as the team final, Tang and Qi Qi led the Beijing provincial team to a fourth consecutive silver medal.
-Individually, a major error on uneven bars and a fall on balance beam caused Tang to miss qualifying for both of those event finals and to enter the all-around final in sixth place.
-However, a strong performance on floor featuring a new full-twisting double tuck allowed her to qualify to that final in third place behind Qi and reigning national champion Shang Chunsong.
+Individually, a major error on the uneven bars and a fall on the balance beam caused Tang to miss qualifying for both of those event finals and to enter the all-around final in sixth place.
+However, a strong performance in floor featuring a new full-twisting double tuck allowed her to qualify to that final in third place behind Qi and reigning national champion Shang Chunsong.
 After qualifications, Tang said she felt physically stronger and that she hoped to overcome her pattern of making errors in the first round of a competition.

 In the all-around final, Tang improved on her qualifications performance to place fifth in the two-day combined all-around standings.
-Tang recorded the top beam score of the day by a wide margin after landing her new double pike dismount and earned the fourth-highest score on both vault and floor exercise.
+Tang recorded the top beam score of the day by a wide margin after landing her new double pike dismount and earned the fourth-highest score in both vault and floor exercise.
 Another major error on the uneven bars prevented her from making the all-around podium, with her training mates Wei Xiaoyuan and Qi Qi ultimately taking silver and bronze.
 In the floor exercise final, Tang also placed fifth with a clean routine, less than a tenth from the podium.